douglasgreen/news/2025/03/07/en.md

 ### Tiny Magnets: A New Hope in Cancer Treatment

 Scientists have made a breakthrough in cancer treatment by developing tiny magnetic particles called nanoparticles.
 These particles are so small that they can travel through the body and target cancer cells directly.
 When these nanoparticles are exposed to a special magnetic field, they heat up and can destroy cancer cells without harming the surrounding healthy tissue.
 This method, known as magnetic hyperthermia, shows great promise because it can reach temperatures high enough to weaken or kill cancer cells.
 Researchers from Oregon State University have created a new type of nanoparticle that heats up more efficiently than previous versions, making it possible to treat hard-to-reach tumors.
-This advancement could lead to more effective and less invasive cancer treatments in the future, offering new hope to patients with difficult-to-treat cancers [1][2].
+This advancement could lead to more effective and less invasive cancer treatments in the future, offering new hope to patients with difficult-to-treat cancers.

 ## Science & Nature